lh3/bgt/README.md

 Generally, on decoding genotypes of all samples, BGT has the same time complexity as BCF but is associated with a larger constant, probably because BGT incurs many cache misses.
-Nonetheless, BGT is times smaller than BCF and faster to retrieve a subset of samples because the former has better time and space complexity.
-The difference should be more prominent given more samples.
+Nonetheless, BGT is times smaller than BCF and faster to retrieve a subset of samples.
+The difference should be more prominent given more samples because BGT has better space complexity and time complexity on sample subsetting.